-(m) Trade and other payables
+(n) Trade and other payables

 Trade and other payables are initially recognised at fair value.
-Trade and other payables are subsequently stated at amortised cost using the effective interest method unless the effect of discounting would be immaterial, in which case they are stated at invoice amounts.
+Subsequent to initial recognition, trade and other payables are stated at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at invoice amounts.

-(n) Interest-bearing borrowings
+(o) Interest-bearing borrowings

 Interest-bearing borrowings are measured initially at fair value less transaction costs.
-Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost using the effective interest method.
-Interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (see Note 2(t)).
+Subsequently, these borrowings are stated at amortised cost using the effective interest method.
+Interest expense is recognised in accordance with Note 2(u).

-(o) Employee benefits
+(p) Employee benefits